2gis/reactive-zmq/README.md

 # Stopping

-To stop the `Source` you should use a `Control` object that can be obtained via materilization:
+To stop the `Source` you should use the materialized `Control` object:

 ```scala
 val (control, finish) = source